kettanaito/remix-og-image/README.md

 ## Features

 The biggest feature of this plugin is the in-browser rendering.
-To put it extremely briefly: you create a route for OG images, write your React component template, and the plugin knows which routes to visit during the build, takes their screenshots using Puppeteer, and emits them on disk.
+To put it extremely briefly: you create a route for OG images, write your React component template, and the plugin knows which routes to visit during the build, takes their screenshots using Playwright, and emits them on disk.

 Here's a longer version of that: